 Most pellets a.k.a. engineered foods offer the proper amount of protein.

 But it’s not that straightforward.

-If you look at the ingredient panels of Harrison’s bird food or RoudyBush bird food, you’ll see that in each line that they offer five sizes of pellets make up each particular line but, the only difference is the size of the pellets not the formulation of the food
+If you look at the ingredient panels of Harrison’s bird food or Roudybush bird food, you’ll see that in each line they offer five sizes of pellets make up each particular line but, the only difference is the size of the pellets not the formulation of the food